TestGorilla LogoTestGorilla Logo

 • Continuous learning and skills development

-• Technical skills training
+• A technical skills training program

 The solution is to identify which candidate possesses more trainability traits.
-So, what are the key trainability factors that you should look out for?

-Cognitive abilities
+1. Cognitive abilities

-Positive attitude
+2. Positive attitude

-Candidates who are enthusiastic and optimistic about learning new things are more likely to take the initiative, seek out challenges, and embrace novel ideas.
+Candidates who are enthusiastic and optimistic about learning new things are more likely to take the initiative, seek out challenges, and embrace new ideas.
 They are typically more resilient and adaptable to changes in their work environment and are less likely to become discouraged by setbacks or obstacles.

-Problem-solving
+3. Problem-solving

 Employees who are skilled problem-solvers are more likely to be adaptable and learn new skills quickly.

-Curiosity
+4. Curiosity

-Flexibility
+5. Flexibility

-Desire to learn
+6. Desire to learn

 Measuring trainability is a complex process that involves assessing a candidate’s potential to learn and adapt to unfamiliar situations.

-The most common methods to measure trainability in candidates
+Four ways to measure trainability in candidates

-Behavioral interview questions
+2. Behavioral interview questions

 Asking candidates behavioral interview questions can help identify their past behaviors and ability to learn from their experiences.